 Grande’s battle with mental health is a clear example as to how real and prevalent this issue is.
 No matter who you are, depression, anxiety, and PTSD can take hold of your life.
 We applaud Ariana for being so open and forthcoming about her disorder and using her platform to shine light on mental health.

-At Banyan Treatment Center, we recognize the hardships that individuals face when struggling with a mental health disorder.
+At Banyan Treatment Centers, we recognize the hardships that individuals face when struggling with a mental health disorder.
 If you or someone you love is suffering, we urge you to get the care you need.
 Banyan Mental Health specializes in treating mood and thought disorders, addressing the unique needs of each patient.